‘A humanitarian catastrophe’: One year on, is there any hope for peace in Sudan’s brutal civil war?

 As fears grow of a humanitarian catastrophe and allegations linger of foreign interference in preventing hopes for peace, we look at a devastating conflict that shows little sign of abating.

 Tensions escalated due to a disagreement over the integration of the paramilitary force into the national army, as well as the jurisdiction that should oversee this process.
-A merger is a crucial requirement outlined in the country’s transition agreement, which was initially planned for April 2023, prior to the outbreak of the war.
+The merger was a crucial element of the country’s transition to democracy, which was initially planned for April 2023, prior to the outbreak of the war.

-Burhan, the de facto head of state and chairman of Sudan’s Transitional Sovereign Council, and his deputy, Hemedti, who are now embroiled in a power struggle, jointly led a military coup in April 2019 to oust President Omar al-Bashir, who had been in power for 30 years.
+Burhan, the de facto head of state and chairman of Sudan’s Transitional Sovereign Council, and his then deputy, Hemedti, are now embroiled in a power struggle.
+They jointly led a military coup in April 2019 to oust President Omar al-Bashir, who had been in power for 30 years.
 They did so again in October 2021, when they overthrew the civilian-led transitional authority, with which they had been sharing power since the ouster of Al-Bashir.

 The two parties have repeatedly blamed each other for sparking the conflict and targeting civilians.

-RSF leader Hemedti has insisted on a transition to civilian rule in a series of statements.
-Last August, he proposed democratic elections, federal and multicultural rule, as well as a unified army as part of the so-called ‘Sudan Reborn’ plan.
+They disagree over the mode of transition.
+In a series of statements, the RSF leader Hemedti has insisted on a transition to civilian rule.
+Last August, he proposed elections, federal and multicultural democracy and a unified army, as part of the so-called ‘Sudan Reborn’ plan.

-The army commander, Burhan, has also said he supports the idea of returning to civilian rule but that he will only hand over power to an elected government.
+Burhan, for his part, has also said he supports the idea of returning to civilian rule but that he will only hand over power to an elected government.

-Burhan has insisted on the need to integrate the RSF into the SAF within two years, emphasizing the importance of their full accountability to the military leadership.
-Hemedti, on the other hand, favored bringing his troops directly under the control of the Sovereign Council’s civilian forces and extending the transition process to a ten-year period.
+He has stressed the need to integrate the RSF into the SAF within two years, emphasizing that they be accountable to the military leadership.
+Hemedti, on the other hand, favors bringing his troops directly under the control of the Sovereign Council’s civilian forces and extending the transition process over ten years.

-The UN says the country is in “a crisis of epic proportions,” with over 18 million Sudanese, the majority of whom are children, facing starvation.
-Half of the country’s population – 25 million people – needs life-saving assistance, while more than 8.6 million others have been forced to flee their homes, including 1.8 million refugees, according to the organization.
+The UN says “a crisis of epic proportions” has gripped the country, with over 18 million Sudanese, the majority of whom are children, facing starvation.
+Half of the country’s population – 25 million people – needs life-saving assistance.
+More than 8.6 million have been forced to flee their homes, including 1.8 million refugees, according to the organization.

 UNICEF said it urgently needs $240 million for the next six months to prevent famine in the 93 most vulnerable localities in Sudan – home to 3.5 million children under the age of five.